seatrips/LWF-pm2-guide/README.md

 # How to use pm2 with LWF
-guide how to switch to pm2 usage for lwf
+Guide to switch from forever to pm2

 ### Steps to take